-The following pronouncements of the Governmental Accounting Standards Board (GASB) have been released recently and may be applicable to Valley Clean Energy Alliance in the near future.
-We encourage management to review the following information and determine which standard(s) may be applicable to the Valley Clean Energy Alliance.
+The following pronouncements of the Governmental Accounting Standards Board (GASB) have been released recently and may be applicable to the Plan in the near future.
+We encourage management to review the following information and determine which standard(s) may be applicable to the Plan.
 For the complete text of these and other GASB standards, visit www.gasb.org and click on the "Standards & Guidance" tab.
 If you have questions regarding the applicability, timing, or implementation approach for any of these standards, please contact your audit team.